limhye70/MoneySmart_Coding_Challenge/README.md

 # Data Team Coding Challenge
 Repository for money smart coding challenge.
-If you would like to see how to create table and import data, please refer to [here](https://github.com/limhye70/MoneySmart_Coding_Challenge/blob/master/0_Create_Schema_Tables.sql) before looking at the solution.
+If you would like to see how to create tables and import data, please refer to [here](https://github.com/limhye70/MoneySmart_Coding_Challenge/blob/master/0_Create_Schema_Tables.sql) before looking at the solution.

 ## Question 1
 Write an SQL statement to find the total number of user sessions each page has each day.(A user session is defined as continuous activity on a site where each activity is within 10 mins of each other.) <br/>